Schiotter/Schiotter/README.md

 Why you ended up here?
 I can't tell you that!
 BUT i can tell you a bit about me; Like i said im from Germany, Bavaria and i work in IT additionally im a paramedic 🚑 and firefighter 🚒.
 I’m interested in everything related to Computers and Programming is more of a hobby for me.
- 📫 If you wish to contact me, you can do that via a Mail to Michael@Schlosser.wtf.

 🌱 I’m permanently trying to learn a bit of everything.